Dr. Anuradha Annaswamy

 Dr. David Woods

-He is Past-President of the Human Factors an Ergonomics Society and Past-President of the Resilience Engineering Association.
+He is Past-President of the Resilience Engineering Association and Past-President of the Human Factors and Ergonomics Society.
 He has received many awards including the Laurels Award from Aviation Week and Space Technology (1995), IBM Faculty Award, Google Faculty Award, Ely Best Paper Award and Kraft Innovator Award from the Human Factors and Ergonomic Society, the Jimmy Doolittle Fellow Award from the Air Force Association (2012).

 He provides advice to many government agencies, companies in the US and internationally such as, US National Research Council on Dependable Software (2006), US National Research Council on Autonomy in Civil Aviation (2014), the FAA Human Factors and Cockpit Automation Team (1996; and its reprise in 2013), the Defense Science Board Task Force on Autonomy (2012), and he was an advisor to the Columbia Accident Investigation Board.